 - Gently wash the area with Equiderma Neem & Arnica Shampoo.
 Leave the shampoo on for 10 minutes.
 Rinse and dry thoroughly.

 - Apply a thin layer of Equiderma Zinc Oxide Paste for pastern dermatitis and sunburn.
 Leave on.

 - Repeat treatment every day until condition clears and no more scabs or inflammation are present.

 Wound Ointment ~

-- Wash wound thoroughly with chlorhexidine scrub, being sure to get it into all nooks and crannies where infection may occur.
+- Wash wound thoroughly with chlorhexidine scrub, be sure to get it into all nooks and crannies where infection may occur.

 - Gently remove all loose scabs and pat dry.